Iowa vs. SE Louisiana Predictions & Picks - Women's NCAA Tournament First Round

 - The Hawkeyes have the fifth-most Quadrant 1 wins in the nation (11).

-- Iowa has tied for the 13th-most Quadrant 2 victories in the country (seven).
+- Iowa has tied for the 13th-most Quadrant 2 wins in the country (seven).

 Iowa 2022-23 Best Wins